MicrosoftDocs/customer-insights/topics/developers/tutorials/send-elsewhere.md

 title: Send from elsewhere
 ---

-In addition to sending data with the Ingestion Tool and Python, it's easy to send data to Product 360 with its event SDKs.
+You can send a variety of data from the Web to Product Insights with JavaScript, as well as mobile data from iOS and Android, and services data with event SDKs.

 For more information, see [Download SDKs](../../developers/downloads/).